Funeral director explains death literacy and its importance

 Death literacy is a phrase that describes the knowledge and understanding of death-related issues, including the processes of dying, grief and end-of-life planning.
 Being death literate simply means you are informed about the practical and emotional aspects of death, which can help you make better decisions and communicate more effectively with others about their end-of-life wishes.

-“In a practical sense, death literacy is being educated about death and end-of-life issues, which helps us make informed decisions,” Rachael says.
+“In a practical sense, death literacy is being educated about death and end-of-life issues, which helps us make informed decisions,” Rachel says.

 More than just knowledge, death literacy also involves growing your understanding of the dying process, encouraging open communication with loved ones, reducing fears related to death, grief and loss, as well as many other considerations.